ThiinkMG/Savings-Goal-Calculator-MCF/WIX_DATABASE_CONNECTION_GUIDE.md

    **✅ READY TO CONNECT**: Your database currently has **8 users** ready to sync to Wix!

+## Step 4: Wix Collection ID for Integration

+**Collection ID for Private Members Data**: `Members/PrivateMembersData`

+This collection ID should be used when setting up data synchronization between your Wix site and the financial calculator database.

-## Step 4: Available API Endpoints
+## Step 5: Available API Endpoints

 The Wix database adaptor provides these endpoints: